arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-3.md

 In the [last part](2023-08-10-property-testing-4.md) I show you how applying property testing affects the practice of TDD.
-Let's go.
+Grab a fruit, bite it and let's get started.